w3c/wot-thing-description/explainer/Explainer11.md

 Before going into detail an important paradigm is explained that is defined by the [WoT Architecture](https://w3c.github.io/wot-architecture/index.html), namely about the interaction affordances **properties, actions**, and **events**.

 Each Thing and its data and functions offerings that is possible via the interface can be classified in those affordances.
-Sensor and/or parameter data are considered as **properties**.
-Functions like on/off, dimming, etc. are seen as **actions**.
-Data events, streams etc.  are considered as **events**.
+Sensor and/or parameter data are considered **properties**.
+Functions like on/off, dimming, etc. are considered **actions**.
+Notifications and data streams are considered **events**.

-In this context, the MyLampThing example above would result in declaring status a property, toggling an action, and overheating an event.
+In this context, the MyLampThing example above would result in declaring `status` a property, `toggling` an action, and `overheating` an event.

-Now, by reading the above example TD,  one can obtain knowledge about the Thing named `MyLampThing`, including the following:
+Now, by processing the above example TD,  a client can obtain knowledge about the Thing named `MyLampThing`, including the following:

 - The Thing requires the use of HTTP Basic Authentication when accessing all interaction resources (announced by securityDefinitions and security).